Clinical Trial Disclosure and Data Transparency Conference

 Dr Ana Rodriguez qualified in Pharmacy in 1990 and received her PhD in molecular microbiology in 1995 at Universidad Complutense of Madrid.
 In September 2009 she was appointed Head of the Clinical and Non-clinical Compliance Service as part of the new reorganisation of the European Medicines Agency.

-Rebecca Williams, PharmD, MPH, is Assistant Director, ClinicalTrials.gov at the National Library of Medicine, National Institutes of Health.
-In this role, she oversees the results submission process, outreach and education, policy development, and conducts research.
+Rebecca Williams, PharmD, MPH, is Acting Director, ClinicalTrials.gov at the National Library of Medicine, National Institutes of Health.
+She moved into this role after serving as the Assistant Director for over a decade.
+She is responsible for technical, scientific, policy, regulatory and outreach activities related to the operation of ClinicalTrials.gov, an international registry and results database of clinical research.
+Her research interests relate to improving the quality of reporting of clinical research.
 Her prior experience was in the area of prescription drug advertising and promotion at FDA and then as a consultant.
 She received her Pharm.D. from the University of Wisconsin-Madison and MPH from Johns Hopkins University.

 - AllTrials USA Campaign Manager